bbullon/Hello_World/README.md

 ## Project Title

-*Hello World Sample*
+*Hello World*

 ## Description

-Practice using GitHub by creating a sample repository.
-Make sure you add a description to help others understand your project.
+This is just a sample project.

 ## How to Run Program